areski/cdr-pusher/README.md

 # CDR-Pusher

-CDR-Pusher is a Go Application that will push your CDRs (Call Detail Record) from your local storage (See list of supported storage) to a PostgreSQL Database or to a Riak Cluster.
+CDR-Pusher is a Go Application that will push your CDRs (Call Detail Record) from your local storage (See list of supported storage) to a centralized PostgreSQL Database or to a Riak Cluster.

 This can be used to centralize your CDRs or simply to safely backup them.

-Using a common way to store CDRs can enable application like CDR-Stats to provide a generic call / billing reporting on your call data independently of your switch.
+Unifying your CDRs make it easy for call analyst to do their job.
+Software like CDR-Stats (http://www.cdr-stats.org/) can efficiently provide Call & Billing reporting independently the type of switches you are using such as Asterisk, FreeSWITCH, Kamailio & others.

 [![circleci](https://circleci.com/gh/areski/cdr-pusher.png)](https://circleci.com/gh/areski/cdr-pusher)